HQJaTu/spammer-block/systemd.service/README.md

 ## UID / GID of the service
 Service is run as _root_.

-Capability _CAP_DAC_READ_SEARCH_ does allow reading of other users' files, but doesn't allow traversing directories or querying for file existence.
+When running as non-_root_, capability _CAP_DAC_READ_SEARCH_ does allow reading of other users' files, but doesn't allow traversing directories or querying for file existence.
+Thus, basic operation of this daemon is unavailable.

-Optimally daemon would be run as non-root, however, there doesn't seem to be suitable capability to allow iterating directory contents or traversing filesystem while ignoring permissions.
-Such functionality is critical, so daemon runs as _root_.
+For security reasons, it would be sensible for daemon to run as non-_root_, however, there doesn't seem to be suitable capability to allow iterating directory contents or traversing filesystem while ignoring permissions.
+Such functionality is critical, feasible options for non-_root_ operation are lacking, so daemon runs as _root_.

 ## Checking effective capabilities of the service